 Each Racial/Ethnic group which has been officially recognized by the Executive Board, may send three (3) delegates plus one (1) delegate for each one thousand (1,000) members of such recognized Racial/Ethnic group.
 Also, Racial/Ethnic groups may send an additional two youth delegates (ages 16-21).

 Each member of the Executive Board is automatically a delegate.

+Each Executive Board or Delegate Assembly appointee to a program agency board is automatically a delegate.

 Subject to the limitations contained herein, each appointing body shall itself determine the criteria and term of its delegate(s), by what method its delegates are selected and whether and how it wishes to achieve continuity through its delegates.
 Each area conference delegate to the Delegate Assembly shall be a member of a congregation in that area conference.
 All delegates shall be members of congregations which are members (through area conferences) of Mennonite Church USA.